ropensci/roweb3/content/blog/2023-10-03-help-needed-issues/index.md

 ## Broadcast your need for help

-First of all, help-wanted issues of rOpenSci packages are broadcasted to the community via a [dedicated page on the website](/help-wanted), and social media posts!
+First of all, "help wanted" issues of rOpenSci packages are broadcasted to the community via a [dedicated page on the website](/help-wanted), and social media posts!

 Then you could also share it within your own networks: rOpenSci slack workspace, your Mastodon account, a local R User Group communication channel, etc.